NotThatKindOfDrLiz/bunch/README.md

 - No invoice creation or wallet custody
 - No Nostr publishing in the MVP
 - No backend servers—everything runs in the browser

-## Screenshots

-_Add screenshots or GIFs here if desired for the demo._

----

-Built for a hackathon: fast to understand, easy to demo, and ready to extend.